2107 - Family Medical Leave Act / California Family Rights Act

 - Post-deployment activities (e.g., arrival ceremonies and reintegration briefings)

 - Parental care (e.g., to arrange for alternative care for a parent is incapable of self-care)

 - Additional activities agreed upon by the employer and employee

-When an employee requests QEL they must complete the “Certification of Qualifying Exigency for Military Family Leave (FMLA)” (CalHR 756).
+When an employee requests QEL they must complete the “Certification for Military Family Leave for Qualifying Exigency under the FMLA” (DOL Form WH-384).
 Departments may customize their own form so long as it includes, at a minimum, all of the information required by the regulation as specified in DOL Form WH-384.